aboyker/semi-supervised-dbn/README.md

 DBN (deep belief net) are simply stacked RBM's.
 They can be trained in a greedy fashion, that is, each RBM is trained separately and the input of the second is the output of the first, and so forth.

 ![Deep belief network](dbn.png)
+## Methodology

+We performed the following steps:

+⋅⋅* We train a DBN on the MNIST dataset (we split